Skip to main content

 Deleting a user account removes their login access but does not automatically delete the resources they own.
 If the user is deleted automatically through a User Lifecycle Rule, LDAP or SCIM provisioning, or automatic removal of disabled users, their login access is removed but their owned resources remain and are not reassigned.
 When deleting the user manually or through the CLI, the site administrator has the option to reassign those owned resources to another user or leave them without an owner.

-When deleting the user account, the Site Administrator can choose to revoke Share Links created by the user or assign them to another user.
-If not revoked or reassigned, the links remain active and continue to be manageable by Site Administrators.
+When deleting the user account, the Site Administrator can choose to revoke Share Links created by the user, assign them to another user, or orphan them.
+Orphaned links have no owner; they remain active and continue to be manageable by Site Administrators.

 Automations, GPG Keys, Remote Servers, and Custom Forms